What Is Schema Markup and How Does It Help Your Website in Search?

 Common questions.

-Does schema markup directly improve my Google rankings?
+Does schema markup directly improve search rankings?

 More on web design & ux.